wehrliaa/mbaacc-replay-takeover/README.md

 The code is based on my [partial rewrite of kosunan's training tool](https://github.com/wehrliaa/mbaacc-training-linux).

-## Note for Linux users!!!!

-**Due to a limitation in (or feature of) Wine, this tool and the game need to be run in the same Wine prefix**, otherwise it won't detect the game at all.
-So if you're running the game through Lutris, Proton, Steam, etc, you might have to tweak some stuff to make it work.

 ## Goals

 - [X] Pause the game indefinitely